ohmyzsh/ohmyzsh/plugins/bofh/README.md

-# Bastard Operator from Hell run by @Rem0te
+# Bastard Operator from Hell run by @grauhut

 A bit of fun to lighten up your day.
 Get a Error-Message whenever you open your Terminal and by running `bofh`.

-Pay a visit to bofh.tips and follow @Rem0te on Twitter.
+Pay a visit to bofh.tips and follow @grauhut on Twitter.

 ~niwiniwi